Will My Insurance Cover My Weight Loss Surgery?

 2. Plan and coverage details can change from year to year and even if you continue with the same plan, your premium may go up or they may change certain aspects of the coverage.

-Patients face many challenges when attempting to navigate their way through all the confusing insurance requirements, qualifications, documentation, etc. We found this handy tool for checking insurance coverage online from bariatric-surgery-source.
+Patients face many challenges when attempting to navigate their way through all the confusing insurance requirements, qualifications, documentation, etc. We found this handy tool for checking insurance coverage online from a bariatric surgery source.
 Use this tool as a guideline and always check with your insurance company about the details of your specific plan.

 If you are planning to have bariatric surgery and your insurance carrier does not currently offer this coverage, if possible, make a plan to switch companies during the open enrollment period.
 In the interim, begin working on the prerequisites required by your chosen insurance plan and gathering the required documentation.